Biophoton: Hypothesized involvement in cellular communication

 In the 1920s, the Russian embryologist Alexander Gurwitsch reported "ultraweak" photon emissions from living tissues in the UV-range of the spectrum.
 He named them "mitogenetic rays" because his experiments convinced him that they had a stimulating effect on cell division.

 In the 1970s Fritz-Albert Popp and his research group at the University of Marburg (Germany) showed that the spectral distribution of the emission fell over a wide range of wavelengths, from 200 to 750 nm.
 Popp's work on the biophoton emission's statistical properties, namely the claims on its coherence, was criticised for lack of scientific rigour.

 One biophoton mechanism focuses on injured cells that are under higher levels of oxidative stress, which is one source of light, and can be deemed to constitute a "distress signal" or background chemical process, but this mechanism is yet to be demonstrated.
 The difficulty of teasing out the effects of any supposed biophotons amid the other numerous chemical interactions between cells makes it difficult to devise a testable hypothesis.
 A 2010 review article discusses various published theories on this kind of signaling.

 The hypothesis of cellular communication by biophotons was highly criticised for failing to explain how cells could detect photonic signals several orders of magnitude weaker than the natural background illumination.

 Applications

-Monitoring ultra-weak photon emission offers a low-cost, label-free approach for tracking pharmacological interventions and drug therapies across diseases involving a ROS response.
+Ultraweak photon emission has been investigated as a label-free method for monitoring oxidative metabolism, pharmacological interventions, plant stress, tissue injury, and other physiological changes.
+Whole-animal and plant imaging studies suggest that UPE can reflect changes associated with vitality and stress, but proposed medical, agricultural, and diagnostic uses remain experimental.